Complex Regional Pain Syndrome (CRPS) or Reflex Sympathetic Dystrophy (RSD)

-According to the American Academy of Pain Medicine (2013), they state that Complex Regional Pain Syndrome (CRPS) is:
+According to the Royal College of Physicians (RCP) Guidelines for CRPS (2018), they state that Complex Regional Pain Syndrome (CRPS) is:

-According to the Royal College of Physicians’ (UK) guidelines, CRPS is:
+From the Royal College of Physicians’ (UK) guidelines for CRPS (2018)it can be said that CRPS is:

 - A debilitating painful chronic condition in a limb or extremity